MarcAndreSeguin/perfect-21/notes.md

 # 2025-09-23
-Creating and more refine JSON response.
+Creating and more refined JSON response.
 First entry is a pretty string.

+"Scenario" object create.
+Will use to pass to "DetermineAction" function

+Scenario object creation re-factored in helper function.

 Committing before working on "recommended action"

 # 2025-09-22